Gerd Theissen

 Gerd Theissen (Theißen, born 24 April 1943) is a German Protestant theologian and New Testament scholar.
-As of 2005, he was a professor of New Testament studies at the University of Heidelberg.
+He is Professor Emeritus of New Testament studies at the University of Heidelberg.

 Early life and education

 Gerd Theissen (spelling in German, Theißen) was born in Rheydt, Germany, today known as Mönchengladbach, Germany, on 24 April 1943.

 He obtained his doctorate from the University of Bonn in 1968, in a study of the New Testament Epistle to the Hebrews, study under the auspices of the faculty of Protestant theology.
 He then moved on to studying Evangelical Theology there, as well, obtaining his habilitation in 1972, on early Christian miracle stories, which he approached through form criticism.

 Career

 Positions

 Thiessen is reported to have been a lecturer at the University of Bonn from 1973 to 1978.
 As described by a colleague on the occasion of an honorary doctorate, Thiessen worked "as a secondary school teacher, teaching religion and German language" from 1976 to 1978.

-He then served as a professor of New Testament at the University of Copenhagen, from 1978-1980.
-Since 1980, he has been a professor of "New Testament studies" at the University of Heidelberg.
-As of 2005, he remained in that University of Heidelberg professorship.
+He served as a professor of the New Testament at the University of Copenhagen, from 1978-1980.
+In 1980 he became a professor of "New Testament studies" at the University of Heidelberg, a post which he held for over 25 years.

 From 2007 to September 2009 Thiessen served as secretary of the Philosophical class of the Heidelberg Academy of Sciences.